Uniswap/docs/CONTRIBUTING.md

 **Note:** There are a few workflow options.
 If you're unsure about any commands or want to use a different workflow, feel free.
 For help, checkout the [GitHub Docs](https://docs.github.com/en) and this [git cheatsheet](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet).

-1. On your local machine, make sure you're in the uniswap-docs directory.
+1. On your local machine, make sure you're in the uniswap-docs directory.<br>

-        cd uniswap-docs
+   `cd uniswap-docs`

 2. Specify the Uniswap/uniswap-docs repo as the `upstream` remote repository for your local repo (the files that are now locally on your computer).